Ensembl/webvm/README.txt

  c) have the deployment scripts accept forced updates

 * Installation to sandbox
+Each developer has a "sandbox" Apache server, in which Otter Server versions can be installed as necessary.

+Note that this setup should also run on a deskpro or any laptop.
+See "git diff master mca/deskpro" on webvm.git for clues.

 ** Install Apache config and tools ssh web-ottersand-01 cd /www/$USER